missing-semester/missing-semester/_2020/editors.md

 # Resources

-- `vimtutor` is a tutorial that comes installed with Vim
+- `vimtutor` is a tutorial that comes installed with Vim - if Vim is installed, you should be able to run `vimtutor` from your shell
 - [Vim Adventures](https://vim-adventures.com/) is a game to learn Vim
 - [Vim Tips Wiki](http://vim.wikia.com/wiki/Vim_Tips_Wiki)
 - [Vim Advent Calendar](https://vimways.org/2019/) has various Vim tips